Sathyajit345/Grocery-Sales-and-Outlet-Performance-/README.md

 # Data Source
 The data used in this project is obtained from Blinkit's grocery sales and outlet performance dataset, which includes:

-Sales Data: Information on sales transactions, including product, quantity, price, and date of purchase.
+Sales Data: Information on sales transactions, including product, quantity and price.

-Outlet Data: Details on outlet locations, sizes, and operational hours.
+Outlet Data: Details on outlet locations and sizes.

 Customer Data: Demographic and purchase behavior data for Blinkit customers.